 The student must have prior to starting the program:

-- A BS or BA degree in chemistry or biological sciences
+- A BS or BA degree in chemistry or biological sciences from a regionally accredited college/university

 - A minimum of 16 semester hours (24 quarter hours) in chemistry, including: